-B. Contract.
+- B. Contract.
 The city manager shall be paid a salary with benefits commensurate with their responsibilities as chief administrative officer of the City, which salary shall be established by resolution of the city council, or by contract with the city manager.
-Any severance clause shall not include benefits and the term of severance compensation shall not exceed the shorter of one year or the unexpired term of the contract per Government Code Section 53260.
+Any severance clause shall not include benefits and the term of severance compensation shall not be longer than the unexpired term of the contract per Government Code Section 53260. - C. Bond.

-C. Bond.
 The city manager shall furnish a corporate surety bond conditioned upon the faithful performance of their duties in such form and in such amount as may be determined by the city council.
 Any premium for such bond shall be a proper charge against the City.